This guide assumes you are familiar with Argo CD and its basic concepts. See the Argo CD documentation for more information.

 There are a few options for installing the ApplicationSet controller.

-A) Install ApplicationSet into an existing Argo CD install (pre-Argo CD v2.3)¶
+B) Install ApplicationSet into an existing Argo CD install (pre-Argo CD v2.3)¶

 The ApplicationSet controller must be installed into the same namespace as the Argo CD it is targetting.